The special linear version of the projective bundle theorem

 \begin{definition} From now on $A^*(-)$ denotes a graded ring cohomology theory obtained via the above construction, i.e.

-for a bigraded ring cohomology theory $A^{*,*}(-)$ represented by a commutative monoid $A\in \SH(k)$ with a fixed special linear orientation.
-Hence we have Thom and Euler classes and all the machinery of $SL$-oriented theories, including the Gysin sequences and pushforwards.
+for a bigraded $SL$-oriented ring cohomology theory $A^{*,*}(-)$ represented by a commutative monoid $A\in \SH(k)$.
+We have Thom and Euler classes and all the machinery of $SL$-oriented theories, including the Gysin sequences and pushforwards.
 In order to stay in the chosen grading we need to modify the Thom and Euler classes as follows:

 for the special linear bundle $\Tc$ of rank $n$.
 The sign is introduced for the sake of multiplicativity of the characteristic classes.
 Shortening the notation we are going to omit the primes and write just $th(\Tc)$ and $e(\Tc)$ and refer to them as Thom and Euler classes.
 These classes are of degree $n$. \end{definition}